bassrehab/steering-vectors-agents/README.md

 1. **Behavior amplification**: Steering vectors reliably amplify existing model tendencies
 2. **Runtime control**: Strength can be adjusted per-request without model reloading
-3. **Multi-vector composition**: Multiple behaviors can be steered simultaneously
+3. **Multi-vector composition**: Multiple behaviors can be steered simultaneously (with orthogonalization or layer separation)
 4. **Calibrated control**: Steering preserves the model's ability to discriminate context

 ## What Doesn't Work